How much does a HVAC installation cost?

 Replacing an HVAC system can be a costly and complicated project.
-Here are some of the key steps if you plan to move forward with the project.
+Here are some of the key steps if you plan to move forward.

 - Research will help you make the best decisions.
 Understand what type of system will work for your home, based on its size, layout, age and existing system.
 If you need ductwork replaced or installed, it will probably boost the overall cost of the new system by one-third.

 - Add-ons will cost you more.
 Additional components such as air purifiers, dehumidifiers, smart thermostats and UV lamps will push the price of your project even higher.
 Understand all of the variables ahead of time, as well as the value of each of these options and how they may impact your long-term costs.